Resize Text: |

 Q1.
 How do I update my particulars?

 A1.
-To update personal details, please login to the Professional Registration System (PRS):
+To update your personal details, please log in here to SMC’s Professional Registration System (PRS) and follow the on-screen instructions.

-A2.
+A3.
 COPS is a Certificate of Professional Status.
-It was previously known as CGS - Certificate of Good Standing.
+It was previously known as CGS (Certificate of Good Standing).

-To proceed with the application for COPS, please login here to SMC’s Professional Registration System.
+To proceed with the application for COPS, please login here to SMC’s PRS.

 To apply: